-Program Code: AAS.PAM

-The mission of the Pastry program is to provide excellence in education, guiding the learner in the pursuit of baking skills and employment goals.

-The A.A.S.
-Degree in Pastry Arts Management was designed to prepare students for careers in pastry arts or baking in the hospitality industry.
-Students will meet the objectives of the course through hands-on, production and theory application.
-This major develops skills and knowledge necessary to obtain entry level employment in local bakeries, local restaurants, and resorts.
-Skills developed through this course will help develop the students for exciting careers as pastry arts managers and pastry chefs.

-- Apply the principles of all baking processes. - To prepare for supervisory employment in the Hospitality and Food service industry. - To learn the principles of management as they relate to the hospitality and food service industry. - To learn skills required for a career in the pastry arts field.
-Learning Objectives

-- Demonstrate knowledge and practical application of principles of pastry arts. - Demonstrate standard practices of hospitality and pastry arts in the food service industry. - Demonstrate managerial theory and analysis. - Demonstrate decision making skills. - Evaluate knowledge and skills relative to management in the food service industry. - Apply food sanitation and safety principles.
+\The program can also be completed part-time following the same sequence.

+PASTRY ARTS MANAGEMENT PAS 101 - Introduction to Pastry Arts/Breads PAS 102 - The Art of Pastry 4 Program Code: AAS.PAM Department: Hotel/Restaurant Management PAS 103 - Basic Cakes and Cake Decoration 4 3 Phone: 570-740-0501 PAS 104 - Plated Desserts, Creams, Puddings, Sauces PAS 105 - Tortes and Specialty Cakes 4 Program of Studies Leading to the A.A.S.
+Degree 3 Program Mission/Description: PAS 106 - Chocolates and Decorative Baking Social Science Elective (Recommended PSY 102) 3 The mission of the Pastry program is to provide excellence in education, guiding the learner in the pursuit of baking skills and Recommended Sequence employment goals.
+First Year The A.A.S.
+Degree in Pastry Arts Management was designed to prepare students for careers in pastry arts or baking in the hos-First Semester Sem.
+Hrs.
+BIO 110 - Food Science \\ (Recommended) 3 pitality industry.
+Students will meet the objectives of the course \FYE 101 - First Year Experience 1 through hands-on, production and theory application.
+This major develops skills and knowledge necessary to obtain entry level em-MAT 104 - Math for Hospitality Industry 3 3 ployment in local bakeries, local restaurants, and resorts.
+Skills HRM 105 - Food Sanitation and Safety 2 PAS 100 - Fundamentals of Pastry and Baking\\ developed through this course will help develop the students for PAS 101 - Introduction to Pastry Arts/Breads\\ 4 exciting careers as pastry arts managers and pastry chefs.
+16 This program provides the student the opportunity: Second Semester Sem.
+Hrs. • Apply the principles of all baking processes.
+ENG 261 - Technical Communications or • To prepare for supervisory employment in the Hospitality and SPE 125 - Fundamentals of Speech 3 Food service industry.
+3 • To learn the principles of management as they relate to the HRM 122 - Food Purchasing\\ 4 CUL 102 - Pantry and Cold Food Production\\ hospitality and food service industry.
+4 • To learn skills required for a career in the pastry arts field.
+PAS 103 - Basic Cakes and Cake Decoration\\ CIS 104 - Hospitality Computer Applications 3 Learning Objectives The graduate of this program is able to: HRM 260 - Hotel Restaurant Work Experience Practicum 0 • Demonstrate knowledge and practical application of principles 17 of pastry arts. • Demonstrate standard practices of hospitality and pastry arts in Second Year the food service industry.
+First Semester Sem.
+Hrs. • Demonstrate managerial theory and analysis.
+ACC 104 - Hotel and Restaurant Accounting 3 • Demonstrate decision making skills.
+3 HRM 134 - Management in the Hospitality Industry • Evaluate knowledge and skills relative to management in the 3 HRM 109 - Nutrition and Menu Planning\\ food service industry.
+3 PAS 104 - Plated Desserts, Creams, Puddings, Sauces\\ • Apply food sanitation and safety principles.
+4 PAS 102 - The Art of Pastry\\ Health and Physical Education Elective 1 Required Courses 17 3 3 Second Semester Sem.
+Hrs.
+3 ENG 101 - English Composition 3 4 Humanities Elective 3 3 Social Science Elective (Recommended PSY 102) 3 PAS 105 - Tortes and Specialty Cakes\\ 4 3 PAS 106 - Chocolates and Decorative Baking\\ 3 3 HRM 228 - Management Financial Analysis and Planning